CommsTech/Commsnet/README.md

 # Commsnet
-My Journey to the fastest Internet.
-I am constantly learning new tatics and attempting to implement them into my Home Lab network.
-This project is a colletion of my lessons learned as well as thing that can be done sucessfully to speed up your network.
+My journey to the fastest Internet.
+I am constantly learning new tactics and attempting to implement them into my Home Lab network.
+This project is a collection of my lessons learned as well as thing that can be done successfully to speed up your network.
 Enjoy

 Problem set.
-Most home internet providers have async upload and download speeds. but for you to unlock the true potential of the internet you need syncronus download and upload speeds.
-This will allow you to both stream a movie on netflix while uploading that latest video to your fav social media site.
-The problem is that you cannot accomlish this on the 20 Mbps upload that your ISP offers without buffering. the way TCP works is not a one way lane.
+Most home internet providers have async upload and download speeds. but for you to unlock the true potential of the internet you need synchronous download and upload speeds.
+This will allow you to both stream a movie on Netflix while uploading that latest video to your fav social media site.
+The problem is that you cannot accomplish this on the 20 Mbps upload that your ISP offers without buffering. the way TCP works is not a one-way lane.
 It requires both requests and offers from both ends of the connection.
 I currently have 1Gbps download and 20 Mbps upload.
 I want to proxy, secure, and deduplicate anything I send out of my network to reduce my utilization of my uplink.

-Please if you find something incorrect or that could be done better please let me know.
-Im all about making this setup better.
+I am a Network Engineer with more than 15 years in the business.
+I hold several certifications but I’m still learning and some of this information could be wrong.
+Please if you find something incorrect or that could be done better, please let me know.
+I’m all about making this setup better.

 The Layout:
 ![Commsnet](https://user-images.githubusercontent.com/12887622/134783754-95b977ae-c3ea-4e61-8fd9-6a4edc3579c2.jpg)

 My Equipment in order top to bottom:
-25U Startech Rack containing:
+- 25U Startech Rack containing:
-1U TRENDnet 24-Port Blank Keystone Shielded 1U Patch Panel, TC-KP24S
+- 1U TRENDnet 24-Port Blank Keystone Shielded 1U Patch Panel, TC-KP24S
-1U Cisco 3850 48 PoE+
+- 1U Cisco 3850 48 PoE+
-1U Dell 210ii rebranded as Riverbed EX560's
+- 1U Dell 210ii rebranded as Riverbed EX560's
-1U 4x raspberry pi (3x 3b and 1x 2b)
+- 1U 4x raspberry pi (3x 3b and 1x 2b)
-1U Dell 210ii rebranded as Riverbed EX560's
+- 1U Dell 210ii rebranded as Riverbed EX560's
-1U Dell 210ii rebranded as Riverbed EX560's
+- 1U Dell 210ii rebranded as Riverbed EX560's
-1U Dell 210ii rebranded as Riverbed EX560's
+- 1U Dell 210ii rebranded as Riverbed EX560's
-1U Dell R420
+- 1U Dell R420
-1U Blank
+- 1U Blank
-1U Blank
+- 1U Blank
-1U Unifi US-16-XG
+- 1U Unifi US-16-XG
-2U Rackmountable systems server
+- 2U Rackmountable systems server
-2U Netapp server
+- 2U Netapp server
-4U (not rack mountable but modified rails) desktop pc running Plex with 2x P2000 on the bottom a 1000 APC UPS, 2x fans and a cable modem arris S33
+- 4U (not rack mountable but modified rails) desktop pc running Plex with 2x P2000
+- on the bottom a 1000 APC UPS, 2x fans and a cable modem arris S33

 ![Rack](https://user-images.githubusercontent.com/12887622/134785694-fcdd0c10-428b-4bcd-99a7-ca7d28501cba.jpg)